learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 git config --global user.name <YOUR USERNAME>
 ```

-Replacing `<YOUR USERNAME>` with your actual account username.
+Replace `<YOUR USERNAME>` with your actual account username.
 We also want
 to add the email account associated with your account.
 Run the command below to do so:

 ```sh